asulav/GraphQL/README.md

-# GraphQL
+#### Introduction to GraphQL

-Introduction to GraphQL
+GraphQL is a query language for APIs and a runtime for fulfilling those queries with your existing data.